CsBigDataHub/working-with-vim/pages/buffers.md

 From within vim, use `:ed FILE` to open additional files in new buffers.

-<span class="tip">💡</span>If you have a command-line program  which returns a list of files that you want to open in Vim, you can use `vim $(command)`.
+<span class="tip">💡</span>If you have a command-line program that returns a list of files you want to open, use `vim $(command)`.
 For example, working in a git repository, open the set of changed files using:
 ```
 vim $(git diff --name-only)
 ```